simonmichael/hledger/MANUAL.md

     subsequent commodityless amounts, and contributes to that commodity's display settings. ledger uses D only for commodity display settings and for the entry command.

+-   hledger generates a description for timelog sessions, instead of taking it from the clock-out entry

 ## Troubleshooting